 It is expected that students successfully complete a course in Genetics or Molecular Genetics (PCB 4522 or PCB 3063 at FAU or equivalent) at any time during their MSBE studies.
 The lack of this course will be considered a deficiency.
-Students are expected to take the necessary course during their course program as an extra load beyond the regular graduate coursework.
-A Genetics course must be completed prior to enrollment to the Biotechnology Lab core course.
+Students are expected to take the necessary course during their course program as an extra load beyond

-Students who have had no computer programming coursework during their BS studies are required to take any undergraduate programming course (such as COP 2220 Introduction to C or EEL 2161 C for Engineers) as a deficiency.
-The requirement must be satisfied prior to taking any of the following core courses: BME 5742 Biosystems Modeling and Control or BME 6762 BioInformatics: Bioengineering Perspectives.
+Students who have had no computer programming coursework during their B.S. studies are required to take any undergraduate programming course (such as COP 2220, Introduction to Programming in C, or EEL 2161, C for Engineers) to satisfy this deficiency.
+The requirement must be satisfied prior to taking any of the following core courses: BME 5742, Biosystems Modeling and Control or BME 6762, Bioinformatics: Bioengineering Perspectives.

-Furthermore, an advisor's approval is required for students not having the required mathematics background
+Furthermore, an advisor's approval is required for students not having the required mathematics background.

-Program Core Courses (12 Credits)
+Program Core Courses (12 credits)